halilturkoglucs/software_developer_assignment/README.md

 ### Development server

+Run `npm install` to install the dependencies.

-Run `npm start` for a dev server that runs on 8081.
+Then, run `npm start` for a dev server that runs on 8081.
 Navigate to `http://localhost:8081/`.
 The app will automatically reload if you change any of the source files.